markevans/dragonfly/extra_docs/Generators.md

 where `:some_method` is added by the configured generators.

-The {Dragonfly::Config::RMagick RMagick configuration} (as used by the file 'dragonfly/rails/images'), registers the {Dragonfly::Generation::RMagickGenerator RMagickGenerator} for you.

 RMagickGenerator
 ----------------
+The {Dragonfly::Generation::RMagickGenerator RMagickGenerator} is registered by default by the {Dragonfly::Config::RMagick RMagick configuration} used by 'dragonfly/rails/images'.

 If not already registered:

     app.generator.register(Dragonfly::Generation::RMagickGenerator)